Clarence G. Atzenhoffer, Jr.

-Clarence G Atzenhoffer Jr. joined the United States Army Reserve assuming that he would never be called for duty.
+Clarence G Atzenhoffer, Jr., joined the United States Army Reserve assuming he would never be called for duty.
 Shortly thereafter, he was called to serve in Spokane, Washington.
 He describes running drills for homeland invasions from North Korea or possibly Russia.
 He recounts one of his duties in the special service guarding squadrons of fighter jets during blizzards in Washington.
-He also offers his opinion on how unprepared the American military was during the Korean War and on why the Korean War is forgotten today.
+He offers his opinion on how unprepared the American military was during the Korean War and on why the Korean War is forgotten today.

 War Ready at Home

 Clarence Atzenhoffer describes being trained and running drills for a homeland invasion in America during the Korean War.
 He recounts red alerts and being given guns with no bullets for practice purposes.
 He adds that while they knew the North Koreans did not have long range airplanes, the Russians were also a factor they had to worry about.